Jolley Allen was a nervous man by March 16, 1776. A Boston merchant who arrived from England in 1755, Allen was a Loyalist through and through.

 By March 16, 1776, the standoff between the British and Rebel forces in Boston was as tense as it would get.
 The rebels under the direction of George Washington had the city under siege.
 The colonists had fortified Dorchester Heights with cannon, but they were outnumbered by the 10,000 British soldiers who held the city of Boston.

-The British, led by General William Howe, faced their own dilemma.
+The British, led by Gen. William Howe, faced their own dilemma.
 They had won the Battle of Bunker Hill, but with enormous casualties.
 One more such pyrrhic victory and the British might well lose the whole war.

 The colonists, meanwhile, wanted the British to leave without burning Boston.
 With an informal agreement in place that the British would not burn the town in exchange for the colonials not attacking the British ships as they departed, the standoff dragged on for nearly two weeks.
 During that time, Loyalists tried to load their ships for departure and the colonists waited.